SeanLausanne/BU_EC601_MiniProject2/README.md

 # BU_EC601_MiniProject2

 This the mini project 2 for BU course EC601
-I built a simple machine learning algorithm with TensorFlow to distinguish images of 2 projects: guitars and cellos
+I built a simple machine learning algorithm with TensorFlow to distinguish images of 2 objects: guitars and cellos

 The code was written in Python 3.
 Before running, please make sure that you have installed the following libraries: numpy, cv2, urllib, tensorflow